 Admission to medical school has always been highly competitive.
 You are advised to seek pre-medical advisement and discuss the many factors that are evaluated for selection to medical school.
-The Medical School Admission Requirements (MSAR), published annually and online by the Association of American Medical Colleges, is an excellent source book to help students approach their goals realistically.
-It is available for use in ECC's Career/Transfer Center.
+The Medical School Admission\Requirements\ (MSAR), published annually by the Association of American Medical Colleges, is an excellent source book to help students approach their goals realistically.
+It is available for use in ECC's Career/ Transfer Center.

-Educational philosophies and goals, specific undergraduate course requirements, and other qualifications foradmission vary among the nation's medical schools.
+Educational philosophies and goals, specific undergraduate course requirements, and other qualifications for admission vary among the nation's medical schools.
 However, they all stress the importance of a strong foundation in the natural sciences (biology, chemistry, mathematics, and physics), highly developed communication skills, and a breadth of social sciences and humanities.
 The majority of entering medical students have four years of college and a baccalaureate degree.
-Medical school usually takes four years aftercollege to obtain the M. D. degree.
+Medical school usually takes four years after college to obtain the M. D. degree.
 Each school's specific requirements are detailed in the MSAR.

-Students who are planning to apply to medical school need to complete the requirements of their undergraduate major, general education required of the transfer institution, and the subjects required by the medical school.
+Students who are planning to apply to medical school need to complete the requirements of their undergraduate major (see heading on reverse side), general education required of the transfer institution, and the subjects required by the medical school.